jkutner/jkutner.github.com/_posts/2016-05-16-java-truststore-keystore-from-env-vars.md

 }
 ```

-Compile the class by running `mvn package`, and the run it with this command:
+Compile the class with `mvn package`, and run it with this command:

 ```
 $ java -cp target/app.jar TrustStoreExample